waratuman/waratuman.github.com/_posts/2011-06-10-thinking-is-hard.md

 The world unfortunately works against me going into a state of deep focus.
 The time must be set aside.
 I find it is best to escape without anyone knowing where or for how long I will be gone.
-Perhaps it adds to the sense of "escape" from the world to concentrate on my own thoughts.
+Perhaps it adds to the sense of &#8220;escape&#8221; from the world to concentrate on my own thoughts.
 Some of the greatest locations are the library and a coffee shop (depending on the depth of thinking, the coffee shop may not do).